A survey on multi-player bandits: Baseline Results

 \citet{chen2013} proposed the \cucb algorithm, which yields a $\bigO{\frac{M^2 K}{\Delta}\log(T)}$ regret in the heterogeneous setting \citep{kveton2015}.
 While \cucb performs well for any correlation between the arms, \citet{combes2015} leverage the independence of arms with \escb to reach a $\bigO{\frac{\log^2(M) M K}{\Delta}\log(T)}$ regret in this specific setting. \escb however suffers from computational inefficiencies in general, as it requires computing upper confidence bounds for any (meta-)action.
 The number of such actions indeed scales combinatorially with the number of arms and players.
-Thompson Sampling strategies remedy this problem, while still having $\bigO{\frac{\log^2(M) MK}{\Delta}\log(T)}$ regret for independent arms \citep{wang2018}. \citet{degenne2016b} and \citet{perrault2020} respectively extended \escb and combinatorial TS for the intermediate case of any fixed correlation between the arms.
+Thompson Sampling strategies remedy this problem, while still having $\bigO{\frac{\log^2(M) MK}{\Delta}\log(T)}$ regret for independent arms \citep{wang2018}. \citet{cuvelier2021asymptotically} proposed a computationally efficient, asymptotically optimal algorithm for many combinatorial bandits problems with independent arms, including the centralized heterogeneous one.
+The optimal regret bound is yet not explicit, but characterized as the minimum of some optimization problem. \citet{degenne2016b} and \citet{perrault2020} respectively extended \escb and combinatorial TS for the intermediate case of any fixed correlation between the arms.

-\subsection{Lower bound}
+\subsection{Lower Bound}

 This section describes the different lower bounds known in multiplayer bandits, which are derived from the centralized case.

 As mentioned in \cref{sec:centralized}, \citet{anantharam1987a} provided a lower bound for the centralized homogeneous setting.
 This setting is obviously easier than the decentralized homogeneous multiplayer problem so this bound also holds for the latter.